rptb1/tammy-norie/rule/generic.rst

 document history from the beginning than to fabricate one later based on the source control history.

-_`.justification-clear`: The purpose of a document is communication, and if it is not clear to its intended readership then it is not achieving that purpose.
+_`.just.clear`: The purpose of a document is communication, and if it is not clear to its intended readership then it is not achieving that purpose.
 It is essential that the communication be effective, or misunderstandings will happen and defects will result.
 This is perhaps